Asymmetric Gained Deep Image Compression With Continuous Rate Adaptation: Proposed Method

 The inverse gain vector ${m}'_{s}$ and the corresponding gain vector $m_{s}$ always appear in pairs, which could be expressed as $\left \{m_{s}, {m}'_{s} \right \}$.
-Each pair of the gain vectors $\left \{m_{s}, {m}'_{s} \right \}$ are corresponding to a specific Lagrange multiplier from the predefined finite set of the Lagrange multipliers, $B \in R^{n}$.
-The gain vector, inverse-gain vector and Lagrange multiplier are binded together with the subscript $s$.
-Thus, the loss function of G-VAE framework is defined as below \begin{tiny}
+In the training process, each pair of gain vectors $\left \{m_{s}, {m}'_{s} \right \}$ corresponds to a specific Lagrange multiplier $\beta_{s}$ from the predefined finite set of the Lagrange multipliers, $B \in R^{n}$.
+The gain vector, inverse-gain vector, and Lagrange multiplier are bound together with the subscript $s$.
+Thus, the loss function of the discrete variable rate (DVR) framework is defined as below: